andrewrech/antigen.garnish/README.md

 curl -fsSL http://get.rech.io/antigen.garnish.sh | sudo sh
 ```

-- detailed installation instructions can be found in the [wiki](https://github.com/andrewrech/antigen.garnish/wiki).
+- detailed installation instructions can be found in the [wiki](https://github.com/immune-health/antigen.garnish/wiki).
+- `sudo` is required to install prediction tools; you can inspect the installation script at the above link or [here](https://github.com/immune-health/antigen.garnish/blob/master/inst/extdata/install.sh)

 ## Package functions